 - Objectives need to be flexible so that you can adjust them accordingly.

 Characteristics of Key Results

-Here’re all the key characteristics of key results which can drastically improve the implementation of this framework.
+Here’re all the key characteristics of key results that we have mentioned in our OKR guide to help you drastically improve the implementation of this framework.

 • Results ought to be helpful in measuring your progress in a specific time.

 • They should refer to the results that you are looking for.

 • They should reveal how close you are to your objectives.

 To understand OKRs in an even better way, consider this example.

 Suppose you are a marketing agency and your customer is asking you to pull off record metrics in different areas of marketing.

 Assuming that your team already scored record breaking conversions for your client in the previous quarter, your OKRs should look something like this: